-99 A majority of respondents suggested that the IASB should give more prominence to the assessment of control and clarify that the indicators listed in IFRS 15 are non-exhaustive and are intended to help entities assess the transfer of control.
-In this regard, most of them supported the idea of elevating IFRS15.BC385H from the Basis for Conclusion to the Application Guidance.
-A national standard setter suggested that the IASB should also elevate IFRS15.BC385D.

-- 100 A national standard setter considered that the PA guidance needs to be supported by some targeted examples especially related to digital services and intangible assets like IP or licences.
-The respondent also noted that in some industries, like telecommunications and medical technology, these types of services and intangible assets are often sold in bundles with tangible goods or other separate services, which makes the control assessment complex.
-Hence, the respondent also suggested that the IASB provides illustrative examples of bundled offerings including licences. - 101 An enforcer suggested that the IASB could provide additional guidance and examples on the application of the control indicators, also taking into consideration the agenda decision issued by the IFRS IC and IFRS15.BC385H. - 102 A national standard setter suggested that the IASB should re-introduce the criterion of credit risk assumption in the evaluation of principal-agent relationships. - 103 A national standard setter considered that the link between the indicators and the control concept should be clarified.
-In doing so, the IASB should consider convergence with the related requirements in US GAAP.
+- A majority of respondents suggested that the IASB should give more prominence to the assessment of control and clarify that the indicators listed in IFRS 15 are non-exhaustive and are intended to help entities assess the transfer of control.
+In this regard, most of them supported the idea to elevate IFRS15.BC385H from the Basis for Conclusion to the Application Guidance.
+A national standard setter suggested that the IASB should also elevate IFRS15.BC385D. - A national standard setter considered that the PA guidance needs to be supported by some targeted examples especially related to digital services and intangible assets like IP or licences.
+It also noted that in some industries, like telecommunications and medical technology, these types of services and intangible assets are often sold in bundles with tangible goods or other separate services, which makes the control assessment complex.
+Hence, it also suggested that the IASB provides illustrative examples of bundled offerings including licences. - 102 An enforcer suggested that the IASB could provide additional guidance and examples on the application of the control indicators, also taking into consideration the agenda decision issued by the IFRS IC and IFRS15.BC385H. - A national standard setter suggested that the IASB should re-introduce the criterion of credit risk assumption in the evaluation of principal-agent relationships. - A national standard setter considered that the link between the indicators and the control concept should be clarified.
+In doing so, the IASB should consider convergence with the related requirements in USGAAP.